 If there were a stronger demand for our beef in a local market, we would probably sell more beef to neighbors.
 If all of our neighboring farmers did the same, what would happen to the excess?
 Where would folks in places like Knoxville receive their beef?
 What about larger cities like Los Angeles, Atlanta, or New York?

 Local food is a great choice and opportunity for many folks, but there is a stronger need for national markets to provide food on a consistent and broader scale.
 Farmers like my family should not be looked down upon because we do what is best for our future, our land, livestock, or even business.

-Invest money in what you believe is important for your community, health and family, but do not look down on others because they make different food choices.
-Remember, you can make multiple choices; local on some things, national on others, and other people will make the right choices for themselves and their family.
+Invest money in what you believe is important for your community, health, and family, but do not look down on others because they make different food choices.
+Remember, you can make multiple choices; local on some things, national on others, and other people will make the right choices for themselves and their families.
 We should all be thankful for what we have.
 Things are pretty great and certainly could be far worse.

 Do you want to discuss food options with more farmers and friends of agriculture?
-Try folks like the Zwebers who run an organic dairy in Minnesota, central Utah dairy farmer Trent Bown, Brian Scott who grows crops in Indiana, Alabama Slow Food farmer Jan Hoadley, Kentucky-based butcher Amy Sipes, blogger Janice Person, farming advocate Anthony Pannone and many others using the #agchat tag on Twitter.
+Try folks like the Zwebers who run an organic dairy in Minnesota, central Utah dairy farmer Trent Bown, Brian Scott who grows crops in Indiana, Alabama Slow Food farmer Jan Hoadley, Kentucky-based butcher Amy Sipes, blogger Janice Person, farming advocate Anthony Pannone, and many others using the #agchat tag on Twitter.